quii/learn-go-with-tests/command-line.md

 ```

 Notice the symmetry: despite being different user interfaces the setup is almost identical.
 This feels like good validation of our design so far.
+And notice also that `FileSystemPlayerStoreFromFile` returns a closing function, so we can close the underlying file once we are done using the Store.

 ## Wrapping up